castoldie/castoldie/README.md

 - 💬 Ask me about **Whatever you'd like!**

-- ⚡ Fun fact **in Vim you can use :x instead of :wq to avoid changing the timestamps...
+- ⚡ Fun fact: **in Vim you can use :x instead of :wq to avoid changing the timestamps...
 Sneaky!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">